k0sproject/k0smotron/docs/capi-aws.md

 ## Deleting the cluster

-For cluster deletion, do **NOT** use `kubectl delete -f my-aws-cluster.yaml` as that will result into orphan AWS resources.
+For cluster deletion, do **NOT** use `kubectl delete -f my-aws-cluster.yaml` as that will result in orphan AWS resources.
 Instead, delete the top level `Cluster` object.
-This approach ensures the proper sequence in deleting all child resources, effectively avoid orphan resources.
+This approach ensures the proper sequence in deleting all child resources, effectively avoiding orphan resources.